 Some marketing channels make a significant contribution to sales.
 But that contribution doesn’t always show up in your attribution data.
 For example, email marketing could generate the most conversions for your business.
 So you might assume it’s your most important marketing channel.
 But your content marketing campaigns could be responsible for warming up leads until they are ready to convert.
 It would be a mistake to double your email marketing budget and cut your content resources in half.
 You can better understand your marketing mix by assessing performance data over multiple years.
 It provides a clearer picture of how each marketing tactic impacts sales.
 These insights can help you optimize your marketing spend.

 How Does Marketing Mix Modeling Work?

-Marketing mix models work by analyzing lots of data to identify patterns.
+Marketing Or Media mix models work by analyzing lots of data to identify patterns.
 It looks at everything that could impact marketing performance.
 This includes factors like baseline sales due to brand equity, seasonality, marketing budget allocation, product pricing, and more.
 A model is created using the principle of Multi-Linear Regression.
 It evaluates the impact of multiple variables, like the factors we just mentioned, on a single dependent variable – sales.

 The goal is to reveal the relationship between the independent variables and the dependent variable.
 Some of these variables are weighted to provide a more accurate analysis.
 Many variables have a linear impact on sales.
 If you increase the input or budget, sales will increase at the same rate.